MontherIsmail/MontherIsmail/README.md

 - ⚡ Fun fact: ...
 -->

-Here are some ideas to get you started:
+<h1>About Me 📌</h1>

 - 🔭 I’m Full-Stack Developer
-- 💁‍♂️ Graduated from GSG cohortCareer Accelerator Program
 - 📫 How to reach me: montherismail90@gmail.com

-<h1>About Me 📌</h1>

 - 🔭 I have +1 years of experince working as a full-stack development
-- 💁‍♂️ Computer Engineering graduate from IUG
 - 🌱 I am a software engineer student in -[University Of Palestine](#)
 - 💁‍♂️ Career Accelerator Graduate -[Career Accelerator Program](https://gazaskygeeks.com/coders-career-accelerator-course/)